 Grilled Aubergine and Goat’s Cheese Croquettes with crystallised acacia honey had me slightly worried as I’m not always a fan of the aubergine but the mixing of the purple (yes a Prince reference!) veg and the cheese was a perfect blend topped decoratively with the lightest of crystallised honey.

-Pacharan Marinaded Salmon Rulada with crispy sweet potato, red onion escabeche and wasabi alioli came next.
-These had good texture and a long way from the standard salmon roulade, showing off the pacific fusion touches we found in other dishes here.
+Pacharan Marinaded Salmon Rulada with crispy sweet potato, red onion escabeche and wasabi aioli came next.
+These had good texture and a long way from the standard salmon roulade, showing off the Pacific fusion touches we found in other dishes here.

 Then we had Semi-cured Galician Beef Filet with pickled hon-shimeji mushrooms, roasted hazelnut and seasonal truffle and mushroom vinaigrette.
 This was my least favourite but it seemed I was in a minority of one on this one so I perhaps I should not comment further!

-Lamb chops with rosemary and tarragon alioli was a dish we had doubled the order for so fortunately we didn’t have to fight over just 2 chops.
+Lamb chops with rosemary and tarragon aioli was a dish we had doubled the order for so, fortunately, we didn’t have to fight over just 2 chops.
 I love lamb and particularly chops with a handle for ease of eating so this one was for me.
-The meat was great quality, soft and tasty and the simplicity of the cooking allowed this to come through with the delicate alioli accompaniment.
+The meat was great quality, soft and tasty and the simplicity of the cooking allowed this to come through with the delicate aioli accompaniment.

-And finally, Velvetted Turbot with cava and anchovy cream and morels.
+And finally, Velveted Turbot with cava and anchovy cream and morels.
 This was definitely a favourite even though we were feeling pretty full up by now.
-The combination of good well structured turbot with an amazingly smooth sauce full of flavour to complement the fish resulted in a vote for this as our favourite dish of all.
+The combination of good well-structured turbot with an amazingly smooth sauce full of flavour to complement the fish resulted in a vote for this as our favourite dish of all.